takelley1/linux-notes/graphics.md

 Allows simulation of the soft shadows that occur in the cracks and crevices of 3D objects when indirect lighting is cast out onto a scene.
 The soft shadows that are created from ambient occlusion can help to define the separation between objects in a scene and add another level of realism to a render.
-It’s a subtle effect that makes objects and scenes look less flat, more three dimensional and more realistic.
+It's a subtle effect that makes objects and scenes look less flat, more three dimensional and more realistic.

 ---